manikanthr5/manikanthr5.github.io/docs/about/list-100.md

 1. ✗ Fund Dakshana Foundation
 1. ✗ Fund JNV Anantapur
 1. ✗ Go on a trip overseas with my whole family
-1. ✗ Run a marathon
 1. ✗ Get 6 packs
 1. ✗ Drive a car in Bangalore traffic
 1. ✗ Publish a python package
 1. ✗ Create my own programming language
-1. ✓ Take a walk in the rain - [Coorg Trip]
+1. ✓ Take a walk in the rain for an hour - [Coorg Trip]
 1. ✓ Ride a bike in mountain roads during heavy rains - [Kodaikanal Bike Trip]
 1. ✗ Meet Eiichiro Oda
 1. ✗ Publish a manga